joshwcheung/ENIGMA/Genetics/ENIGMA3/README.md

 <i>maleIndicator</i>=1         # Males in the sex column coded as (M?
 1?
 2? ... )
 <i>patients</i>=1              # Does your dataset contain patients? (mark 0 for no,
                         # 1 for yes).
 If your sample has patients and
-                        # controls make sure you have a column, (called
+                        # controls (or just patients) make sure you have a column,
-                        # 'AffectionStatus') where patients are marked with 1
+                        # (called 'AffectionStatus') where patients are marked with 1
                         # and healthy controls with a 0.

 #Give the <b>full path</b> of the output diriectory for the ped and dat file